Australian Open: Wildcard Alex Bolt gives top No.5 seed a scare

-Nick Kyrgios says he could have gone to a dark place” when losing the third set of his round two match on Thursday night, but he kept his cool to secure a four-set win against Frenchman Gilles Simon.
+Nick Kyrgios says he could have gone to a “dark place” when losing the third set of his second-round match on Thursday night, but he kept his cool to secure a four-set win against Frenchman Gilles Simon.

 The Australian won applause from the supportive crowd at Melbourne Arena for noting that he kept focus having raced through the first two sets.